lotaibe/topic-modeling-nips/README.md

 After processing the data, I followed a structured workflow to build an insightful topic model based on the Latent Dirichlet Allocation (LDA) algorithm.
 The topic model was built using gensim’s native `LdaModel` and visualized the results using matplotlib plots.

 Next steps:
-- Built the LDA topic model using LdaModel(), the corpus and the dictionary.
+- Build the LDA topic model using LdaModel(), the corpus and the dictionary.

 I answered the following questions graphically:
 - Dominant topic and its percentage contribution in each document